A lot of companies manufacture smart hubs that allow people to control their smart products through a single device.

 |Wi-Fi and Z-Wave Compatibility|

 That’s all we can list in the advantages and disadvantages of these smart hubs.
-Both are capable products but SmartThings is way more powerful and it’s considered as the best smart hub on the market.
+Both are capable products but SmartThings is way more powerful, and it’s the best smart hub on the market.

-It’s important for a smart home company to have a good customer care area since people who purchase smart products often find themselves unable to complete certain processes.
+It’s essential for a home company to have a responsive customer care area since people who purchase smart products often find themselves unable to complete specific tasks.
 In such situations, buyers reach out to the support team hoping that their problems will be solved.

 VeraEdge Review: Key Takeaway